benjaminion/upgrading-ethereum-book/src/book.md

 Welcome to my book about upgrading Ethereum: Ethereum on proof of stake and beyond.

+Back in 2018, I was working with the [Teku](https://docs.teku.consensys.io/introduction) client team as we helped to create and implement Ethereum's new proof of stake protocol from the ground up.
+I soon became concerned that the bare specification on its own was missing many of the insights and subtleties that had shaped it, so I began a project to [annotate the spec](https://benjaminion.xyz/eth2-annotated-spec/phase0/beacon-chain/) with my own commentary.

+A core part of this book is the maintenance of that [annotated specification](/part3/) as it evolves through upgrades over time.
+This has become an increasingly valuable exercise since the way that the [official consensus specs](https://github.com/ethereum/consensus-specs) are structured and maintained means that there is nowhere to see the entire current spec in one place.

+Once the annotated spec was done, it seemed good to start adding some more narrative chapters to try to teach and explain Ethereum's proof of stake mechanisms without being constrained by the structure of the spec.
+I try not to assume too much in these chapters.
+The idea is to begin fairly gently and to gradually work up to the more complex aspects.

+Two significant challenges hinder anyone wanting to learn about Ethereum's inner workings.
+For one, although there is quite a lot of information available, it is scattered and can be hard to find and assemble into a coherent picture.
+For another, articles and explainers tend to get out of date rather quickly, and it's difficult to know what is current and what is stale.
+I am aiming to help on both these fronts, first by gathering and ordering the information, and second by carefully versioning everything: hence the Altair, Bellatrix, Capella and so on editions.

+With all this in mind, it is my hope that this book will serve both as a useful reference to the consensus specification, and as a textbook for exploring Ethereum's consensus layer.

 ### Work in progress!

 I am writing this book backwards.
 Bottom up.
 Starting with the details and working towards the big picture.